open-telemetry/opentelemetry-python-contrib/exporter/opentelemetry-exporter-prometheus-remote-write/README.rst

    -  Set up auto-refresh by selecting an option under the dropdown next to the refresh button on the upper right side of the graph **(Optional)**
-   -  Click the refresh button and data should show up on hte graph
+   -  Click the refresh button and data should show up on the graph

 6. Shutdown the services when finished